marmelab/curator-ai/README.md

 - Create an Inbound Message Stream if not already existing.
 - In the settings of this Inbound Stream, write `<YOUR_WEBHOOK_URI>/webhook` in the Webhook section.
-- Be sure that the email you have entered in the `.env` file as `NEXT_PUBLIC_DEFAULT_POSTMARK_MAIL` is in `Sender Signatures`.
+- Be sure that the email you have entered in the `.env` file as `DEFAULT_POSTMARK_MAIL` is in `Sender Signatures`.
 This will be the email you are going to use after.

 Now you can send an email to the inbound address (in the inbound settings).
 This will return a list of preferences.